Possible May 9 resumption of Bundesliga behind closed doors - RFI

 Berlin (AFP)

-Germany's top-flight football matches could resume from May 9, regional leaders of the country's biggest states said Monday, although games can only take place without spectators to prevent coronavirus contagion.
+Germany's Bundesliga could resume from May 9, regional leaders of the country's biggest states said on Monday, although games can only take place without spectators to prevent coronavirus contagion.

-Markus Soeder, state premier of Bavaria, said it remains "completely unimaginable to have spectators" in the stadiums given the need for social distancing to slow the virus spread.
+Markus Soeder, state premier of Bavaria which hosts champions Bayern Munich, said it remains "completely unimaginable to have spectators" in the stadiums given the need for social distancing to slow the virus spread.

 But "we could perhaps from May 9 play such a round of 'ghost games'," Soeder told Bild, using the German term "Geisterspiele" for matches played in empty stadiums.